ucotta/BrilliantTemplate/README.md

 https://github.com/ucotta/BrilliantTemplate/wiki

-# Requeriments and setup to use this library
+# Prerequisites and setup

 First of all, you have to know this library uses [Kanna by Tin Kijyun](https://github.com/tid-kijyun/Kanna) to parse the HTML, I made some changes to duplicate HTML nodes for iteration.

-Kanna uses libxml2 to render the html, because of this you have to configure Xcode to use this library or, if you want to use on Linux, configure swift build.
+Kanna uses **libxml2** to render the html, because of this you have to configure Xcode to use this library or, if you want to use on Linux, configure swift build.

 ## Setup Xcode